-1. Water Conservation
+- 1. Water Conservation - a.

-- a.
 Use smart irrigation controllers for common-area irrigation to more effectively manage water resources, minimizing waste and ensuring efficient use of water for irrigation of landscape material. - b.
 Use water-conserving devices and building materials, including water-efficient plumbing fixtures and appliances. - c.
 Use water-wise landscape design, including drought-tolerant landscape materials. - d.
 Incorporate active and/or passive water harvesting techniques to collect rainwater runoff for use in landscape areas where practical.
-Landscape areas within raised curbing shall provide rainwater inlets where appropriate to facilitate water harvesting.
+Landscape areas within raised curbing shall provide rainwater inlets where appropriate to facilitate water harvesting. - 2.
+Environment - a.

-2. Environment

-- a.
 Incorporate effective site design that recognizes and respects the natural environment, including protection of natural site features and resources. - b.
 Consider natural view sheds and vistas in site design and orientation that will tie the community to the natural environment. - c.
 While complying with the County's Dark Sky Ordinance, incorporate environmentally responsible lighting standards into development as lighting technologies evolve over time to ensure the protection of the regions' heritage for dark skies. - d.
 Provide a network of open space, greenbelts and drainage corridors, including linkages for recreation and wildlife movement that are protected from development. - e.
 Where practical, use emerging technologies for storm water management systems that can improve water quality, increase groundwater recharge, and nourish the watershed. - f.
-Provide pedestrian-friendly street networks, bicycle paths, and employment opportunities in the community to mitigate impacts to air quality and microclimate.
+Provide pedestrian-friendly street networks, bicycle paths, and employment opportunities in the community to mitigate impacts to air quality and microclimate. - 3.
+Energy - a.
+Promote energy-efficient construction standards as defined by the U.S. Green Building Council. - b.
+Promote the use of Energy Star® appliances and efficient light bulbs that reduce energy consumption. - c.
+Encourage the use of alternative energy options, such as solar, geothermal, biomass and other existing or future technologies in appropriate locations. - d.
+Consider optimal solar orientation for building and landscape materials and design to minimize the heat gain and provide shade opportunities from the desert sun. - 4.
+Transportation - a.
+Provide an interconnected system of walkways, bike lanes and multi-use trails to promote alternative modes of travel such as walking and bicycling.